1953 Ferrari 150 Sport

 - It was imported from Italy just days prior to our purchase and we are the motorcycle's first English owners.

-- This is one of the very first motorcycles to be manufactured by Fratelli Ferrari, as the marque was launched in Milan just a few weeks prior to the first registration of this example, that was sold new in Terni (in the middle of Italy) in April 1953 and licensed as 8136-TR.
+- This is an early example of a Ferrari motorcycle that was sold new in Terni (in the middle of Italy) in April 1953 and licensed as 8136-TR.

 - The motorcycle is believed to have always remained in Italy and is recorded as having only one owner, who cancelled the Italian licence in December 1982.
 How many owners it has had since then is unknown, although we know it has had at least one as the motorcycle was part of an enormous collection based near Milan until our purchase.

 While an Enzo Ferrari was making a name for himself producing racing and sports cars in Maranello, a Signore Amos Ferrari was employed at Moto Parilla and was having thoughts about producing his own motorcycles.
 Perhaps thinking he could capitalise on the recent publicity of his last name by Enzo, Amos left Parilla and with financial assistance from his brother and a friend, he founded his company in Milan in early 1952.
 The first motorcycle bearing his name was soon launched and was simply named Ferrari 125 and featured a 125cc single-cylinder two-stroke engine.
 Despite bearing several understandable similarities to motorcycles produced by his former employers Parilla, an exception was the unusual rear suspension which was contained within two horizontal tubes in parallel to the rear swing arm, similar in design to one that had been previously been patented by Gilera.
 Another unique feature of the motorcycles was the gearbox, which as well as having four-speeds, had the gear selector lever positioned on the left side of the gearbox, whereas nearly all other motorcycles produced in Italy featured the lever on the right.